 Are lunches provided?

 Yes.
 DCA is contracted with Whitsons, a professional catering company to provide hot lunch options for our students each day.
 Hot lunches are an optional service and must be pre-ordered and pre-paid through our monthly menu system.
 We require pre-ordering, one week in advance.
 See forms under "Student Life/Lunches."
+Typically, LCHS does not participate in hot lunch, but has access to outside restaurants and microwaves; they may also purchase lunch through our vender.
+No microwaves are provided for DCA students.

 Does my child have to wear a uniform?